PolymathicAI/the_well/2D/euler_quadrants/README.md

-# Euler equations - Riemann problems
+# Euler equations - Riemann problems (compressible, inviscid fluid)

 **One line description of the data:**  Evolution starting with piecewise constant initial data in quadrants, for different gases.